LWalk2678/Dads_Dinner_ideas/README.md

  - search for additional receipies
  - make prettier

-Goals: What you plan to accomplish for each day of the project week.
+Goals: I want to make sure the main page is done by end of day Tuesday if not before.
+Then I can focus on improving it and adding features to the page during the rest of the time.

 Timeframes: How long you anticipate spending on each area of development.
 Be sure to consider how many hours a day you plan to be coding and how many days you have available until presentation day.
 Components should be broken down into a maximum of 3 hours time blocks.